chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 To make each user list cell more informative, I wanted to show a few KPI's.
 In order to show relevant sleep data on the users list view, we needed to fetch each of the users info.
 Users will probably only want to drill down if they can see something is immediately wrong.
 Otherwise they'll have to drill down and analyze what's on that page.
 If they can instead do a quick sanity check on the family list, it provides a better UX.

-The biggest issue for this is scalability - what happens when each user has 1 years worth of sleep history?
+The biggest issue for this is scalability - what happens when each user has 1 year's worth of sleep history?
 It's too much to preemptively call.
 This would bog down the server and client.

 We would need a BE solution, something like a KPI api for each user, or another way to get a summary to display.